Fluoride - the Good, the Bad and the Truth

 Disadvantage of Fluoride

-Fluoride although, has had many controversies associated with it.
+Fluoride has had many controversies associated with it.
 Although touted as a miracle of public health, there are some reasons people are a bit dubious about fluoride.
-For starters, fluoride in water actually comes through as a by- product of fertilizer!
+For starters, fluoride in water originally in the United States, actually came through as a by- product of fertilizer!
 The historian Frank Zelko stated that it was conveniently a ‘profitable way to put the use of a waste by-product from the production of fertiliser’ into public water.
-Unlike pharmaceutical grade fluoride in your toothpaste, the fluoride in your tap water is actually untreated industrial waste.
+Unlike pharmaceutical grade fluoride in your toothpaste, the fluoride in water, in the United States at least, is actually untreated industrial waste.

-The map below shows the world and those countries which have fluoride in the populations tap water.
-Credit for the map is linked by clicking the map
+The map below shows the world and those countries which have fluoride in the tap water.
+Credit for the map is linked by clicking the map.
+Check out the current maps of Fluoride in water Australia to see when was fluoride added to water Australia.

 It's crucial to keep in mind that although modest amounts of fluoride are good for teeth, high quantities of fluoride are bad for health with conditions occurring such as fluorosis (the condition of having too much fluoride in the body).
 White spots on teeth, a mottled enamel, and inadequate mineralization are all symptoms of dental fluorosis.
 Fluorosis is most often seen in children under the age of ten who have been exposed to excessive amounts of fluoride.
 Fluorosis is more likely to occur in children between the ages of six and nine, while their teeth are still developing.
 Thus high quantities of fluoride is bad for kids.
 As a result, parents and caregivers should take precautions to limit the fluoride-related risks.